 Pasta substitutes

 Chickpea pasta works well here, but I've only had luck with certain shapes-penne, elbows, and shells from the Banza brand.
 Larger shapes of chickpea pasta tend to fall apart and lose their shape.
-Gluten free, rice, and quinoa pastas are also great options.
-I am not a huge fan of black bean pasta, but if you are, you can use that in place of regular pasta here as well.
-If you'd like to try this sauce with a vegetable "pasta," zoodles or butternut squash spirals are a good choice.
+Gluten-free rice and quinoa pasta are also great options.
+I am not a huge fan of black bean pasta, but if you are, you can use that instead of regular pasta here.
+If you'd like to try this sauce with vegetable "pasta," zoodles or butternut squash spirals are a good choice.
 And if keto is your thing, try this vodka sauce over shirataki noodles!

 Milk alternatives

 Unsweetened coconut milk is the best option for creaminess.
-A dairy free yogurt, such as soy yogurt can work as well although I've never tried it.
-Oat milk and cashew milk are good options for the sauce as they gets slightly creamy when cooked.
-I find almond milk is too watery for this recipe, but try it and see if it works for you.
+A dairy-free yogurt, such as soy yogurt, can also work, although I've never tried it.
+Oat and cashew milk are good options for the sauce as they get slightly creamy when cooked.
+I find almond milk too watery for this recipe, but try it and see if it works.

 Tips: